 She then revealed that she had recently been experiencing migraines as well.
-As we got into the conversation, the she started listing all of the health issues she has been dealing with simultaneously since her teenage years.
+As we got into the conversation, my colleague started listing all of the health issues she has been dealing with simultaneously since her teenage years.

 So why did I share this story with you?